 Having studied China and visited there, what is your current take on China’s economy?

 First of all, economists have long known that China’s tremendous growth rates could not last forever.
-Part of the problem is that, unlike their American counterparts, the Chinese save money.
+Part of the problem is that, unlike their American counterparts, the Chinese aims to save money.
 If China wants to support the economy locally—instead of being solely an export economy—then its citizens need to spend.
-It’s a real cultural change and mind shift.
+This serves to be a real cultural change and mind shift.
 Fortunately, Chinese demographics are changing.
 Instead of being highly segmented, there is now a developing middle class.
-However, this middle class will need to learn to spend as well as save for growth rates to improve.
+However, this middle class will need to learn to spend as well as save for China's growth rates to improve.